Why Guildford?

 • Thames Water

-When we have collected this information and considered your feedback, we will combine these findings to develop an option that balances the needs of the community.
+Using this information and your feedback, we have combined these findings to develop an option that balances the needs of the community.

 Timescales and funding

-Guildford Borough Council and Surrey County Council have already contributed financially to help develop the scheme.
-The scheme can only be built once funding has been secured.
+Thames Regional Flood and Coastal Committee, The Ministry of Justice, Guildford Borough Council and Surrey County Council have contributed financially to help develop the scheme proposals.
+The scheme can only be built once more significant funding commitments have been made towards the construction phase.
 This is likely to use a combination of funding from:

 • central government (Grant in Aid)